 There is a school begging to be finished in Buyuni, a one hour drive outside Dar es Salaam, Tanzania’s largest city.
-It was started by a group of Catholic Sisters, who hope to open it within two years, to serve a newly developing area.
+It was started by a group of Catholic Sisters, who hope to open it next year, to serve a newly developing area.
 The school will serve all students, using the government approved curriculum.

-The school will have two streams of grades one through seven.
-It is slowly being built, block by block, by hand – no power tools!
+The school will have two streams of grades one through seven, serving about five hundred students. and will use English as the medium of instruction.
+The two-story structure was built, block by block, by hand – no power tools!
 Construction has stopped and started many times for lack of funds.
-Hopefully classes will open within two years.

-Right now, the school roof is under construction.
-The Sisters are raising funds, dollar by dollar, from any individuals who pass through their circle.
+The roof was installed in 2017.
+Finally, after its completion, electricity was brought to the site.
+To complete the school, the Sisters are raising funds, dollar by dollar, from any individuals who pass through their circle.
 They call their fundraising effort “Jitegemee,” Swahili for pull yourself up, rely on yourself, make your life count.

 The need for good schools in Tanzania is critical.
 The population is so young, resources cannot meet need.
 The median age of Tanzanians is 17.4 years (U.S. is 37.6 years).
 Sixty-four percent of the population is under 25 years of age!